Travel through Ocean County remains difficult with numerous bridges and roads still closed in the wake of Hurricane Irene.

 The following Ocean County bridges are closed: Vince's Bridge, Oak Ridge Parkway, Toms River; Whitesville Road Bridge, Route 571, Toms River; Aldrich Road Bridge, Jackson Township; Cook's Bridge at Cooks Bridge Road, Jackson Township; Butterfly Bridge at Butterfly Road, Jackson Township; Coventry Road Bridge, Jackson Township; Thompsons Bridge, Thompsons Bridge Road, Jackson Township; New Francis Mills Bridge, Route 571, Jackson Township; Rova Farms Bridge, Route 571, Jackson Township; Brook Road Bridge, Lakewood; Kent Road Bridge Lakewood; and Brindletown Road Bridge, New Egypt/Plumsted Township.

-J. Thomas Curcio, the supervisor of the Road Department, said the Toms River bridges will remain closed until waters recede enough to allow county crews to patch and repave portions that were compromised due to floodwaters and debris.
+J. Thomas Curcio, the supervisor of the Road Department, said the until waters recede enough to allow county crews to patch and repave portions that were compromised due to floodwaters and debris.

 Roads that are currently closed due to flooding are portions of Arnold Avenue, Point Pleasant Beach; Baltimore Avenue, Point Pleasant Beach; Bayview Avenue, Seaside Park; and Bayview Avenue, Berkeley Township.